-Maine’s tidal flooding worst in 40 years, according to weather officials
+Maine’s tidal flooding worst in 40 years

 The biggest threat of flooding was at high tide, or around 11:30 a.m. for coastal York and Cumberland counties.

-“The worst is behind us,” Cannon said mid-afternoon Thursday.
+“The worst is behind us,” Cannon said at mid-afternoon Thursday.

-The next high tide will occur after midnight but Cannon said he didn’t expect that to have a major impact because floodwaters will have largely receded by then.
+The next high tide will occur after midnight, but Cannon said he didn’t expect that to have a major impact because floodwaters will have largely receded by then.

 In the short term, the flooding will erode beaches and could damage some coastal infrastructure, Cannon said, although it was too early to assess how widespread damage might be.